Introducing our TBMs

-Each TBM is 7.28 metres in diameter, weighs more than 1,100 tonnes and is 120 metres long - as long as 3 E-Class trams end-to-end.
+Each TBM was 7.28 metres in diameter, weighed more than 1,100 tonnes and reached 120 metres in length - as long as 3 E-Class trams end-to-end.

-The heaviest component is the cutterhead, which weighs 100 tonnes and acts as a drill that can tunnel through rock six times harder than concrete.
-The face of the cutterhead is 7.28m in diameter.
+The heaviest component was the cutterhead, which weighed 100 tonnes and acted as a drill that can tunnel through rock six times harder than concrete.
+The face of the cutterhead was 7.28m in diameter.

-On average the TBMs will move around 10 metres every 24 hours.
+On average the TBMs moved around 10 metres every 24 hours.

-How many people will be operating each TBM?
+How many people were needed to operate each TBM?

-A crew of up to 10 people, including a TBM operator, will work on the TBM at any one time.
+A crew of up to 10 people, including a TBM operator, worked on each TBM at any one time.

 Our TBM names